 If you're signed in and syncing to Chrome, you get image descriptions on all signed-in and synced devices.

 Turn on image descriptions in Chrome settings

 You can also turn image descriptions for all pages on and off in Chrome settings.
-Image descriptions for all pages work the same way if they are turned on in settings or on a page.
+Image descriptions for all pages work the same way if they are turned on in settings or the context menu.

-- Turn Get image descriptions on or off.
+- Turn Get image descriptions from Google on or off.

 If 'Get image descriptions from Google' is turned on, there's a tick mark next to the feature.